Corporate governance report

 Chief executive officer and chief financial officer

-The company has appointed a wholly owned subsidiary, African Mining and Trust Company Limited (AMT), as Company secretary.
+The company has appointed a wholly owned subsidiary, African Mining and Trust Company Limited (AMT), as company secretary.
 The board and senior staff of that company, who are all appropriately qualified, ensure that all applicable provisions of the Companies Act are applied in the affairs and management of the group.
 The board of directors of AMT includes an adequate number of persons with professional qualifications to ensure that an appropriate level of independence is maintained and that its affairs are conducted on an arm's length basis.
 The board has considered the necessary skills and competence of these secretarial functions and was satisfied as to the level of expertise included in these functions.

 The subsidiary and joint-venture companies of the group have boards of directors that operate independently in relation to the affairs of these companies.
 The board of the holding company respects the fiduciary duties of the directors of these companies, and policies and procedures adopted by these companies are considered by the respective boards prior to their adoption, necessary alteration or rejection.
 The board of the holding company is satisfied that the delegation of authority framework contributes to the role clarification and the effective exercise of the authority and responsibilities.

-The board has delegated the assessment and management of the group's risk profile, which is compiled by the internal audit function, to the Audit and Risk Committee, which advises the board of any unresolved risk management issues.
+The board has delegated the assessment and management of the group's risk profile, which is compiled by the internal audit function, to the Audit and Risk committee, which advises the board of any unresolved risk management issues.
 Risk is an inherent feature of conducting business, and in the mining and smelting industries it is exacerbated by the remoteness of location of the operations, the physical danger inherent in the day-to-day activities of these operations and compliance with legislative requirements, particularly with regard to environmental management with which the industry has to comply.
 These risks are compounded by the volatility of exchange rates and international commodity prices to which the group is exposed on a daily basis and which are largely beyond the group's control.

 For larger business entities in the group, independent risk engineering consultants grade each operation against international risk standards for fire, security, engineering, commercial crime, contingency planning and mining, as well as environmental risk, to monitor whether current practices meet the set criteria and are being maintained.
 Input is obtained from various risk management committees comprising representatives from senior management.
 On completion and review of these processes, insurance cover is taken out on insurable risks where considered appropriate.
-In addition to these processes, other risks deemed relevant to the Assore group are presented to the Audit and Risk Committee, which is given the opportunity to comment and provide input on the assessments which are tabled.
+In addition to these processes, other risks deemed relevant to the Assore group are presented to the Audit and Risk committee, which is provided with the opportunity to comment and provide input on the assessments which are tabled.
 The assets of the group are included in a comprehensive insurance programme, with an independent valuation of fixed assets occurring every three years.